patbeagan1/dotfiles/hosts.d/README.md

 Run `deno run --allow-read --allow-write hosts.deno.js` to generate a hosts file in the build directory.

+You will probably want to delete the existing files and make your own.
+You can download premade ones as well.

 ## Recommended host files

 - https://blocklistproject.github.io/Lists/#lists